ministryofjustice/security-guidance/policies/it-security-policy.md

 ## Password management

-The MoJ Password Management Guide sets out the requirements for strong password implementation and management to help prevent unauthorised access to MoJ systems.
+The MoJ [Password Management](password-management-guide.md) Guide sets out the requirements for strong password implementation and management to help prevent unauthorised access to MoJ systems.

-MoJ's Password Management Guide addresses the following relevant domains:
+MoJ's [Password Management](password-management-guide.md) addresses the following relevant domains:

  - password creation and authentication
  - password storage and management